bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitCollocation.md

 ## Computation with `newton`

 We provide a simplified call to `newton` to locate the periodic orbits.
-Compared to the regular `newton` function, there is an additional option `linearalgo` to select one of the many ways to deal with the above linear problem.
-The default solver `linearalgo` is `:autodiffDense`.
+Compared to the regular `newton` function, there is an additional option `jacobianPO` to select one of the many ways to deal with the above linear problem.
+The default solver `jacobianPO` is `:autodiffDense`.

 The docs for this specific `newton` are located at [`newton`](@ref).

-## Computation with `newton` and deflation

-We also provide a simplified call to `newton` to locate the periodic orbit with a deflation operator.

 ## Continuation